Lomztein/Moduthulhu/README.md

 You're going to want to build your plugins into .dll files for the core to load up and.
 The simple way to do this is just to build the project as with any other, and moving the primary output file into the build cores Plugins folder.
 This should be fairly straightforward for anyone who've used Visual Studio in the past, albiet a bit of a trivial hassle after a few times.

 The slightly more advanced but easier once set up method is by using post-build commands.
 Right-click on your project in the solution explorer, click to "Properties", and go to the Build Events tab.
-To automatically copy the build module .dll, add this line to post-build event: `xcopy "$(TargetPath)" "$(SolutionDir)Core\bin\Debug\netcoreapp2.1\Plugins\" /y`
+To automatically copy the build plugin .dll, add this line to post-build event: `xcopy "$(TargetPath)" "$(SolutionDir)Core\bin\Debug\netcoreapp2.1\Plugins\" /y`

 This will automatically copy the plugin into the given folder, which in this case is the default folder that VS builds to when you run the core project in the default Debug configuration.
 You can change the output path to whatever you want, but this should make it easier to test since you don't have to manually drag files around.
-Additionally, you can add more lines if you need it copied to different places or you perhaps need some additional files from the build, such as required assemblies or prerequisite modules.
+Additionally, you can add more lines if you need it copied to different places or you perhaps need some additional files from the build, such as required assemblies or prerequisite plugins.

 You can also add another xcopy line that copies the symbol files from compilation, which will make it much easier to debug your plugins.
 They must be placed in the bots root folder, so a command line for this would look something like
 `xcopy "$(TargetDir)$(TargetFileName).pdb" "$(SolutionDir)Core\bin\Debug\netcoreapp2.1\" /y`

 ### Loading your plugins

-When the bot framework launches, it loads all .dll files within the ./Data/Modules folder and caches all IPlugin based types found within.
+When the bot framework launches, it loads all .dll files within the ./Data/Plugins folder and caches all IPlugin based types found within.
 These are then stored as plugins available for servers to enable.